TomSharmanWeb/DynamicWeb/Code Progression/progress_with_code.md

 ***

 [1]:
 ## jQuery Recap
 #### (Lecture 1)

+In the first Lecture, we were reintroduced to jQuery.
+Previously at the end of the first level, we looked into using jQuery and understood the basics.
+Over the summer, some of us experimented with Javascript however as not everyone did, we went over the very basics again.

+This was very good to get a better understanding and clearer definition of the elements that are in jQuery.
+For example, functions and variables.

+We were shown code and from this could play around with the very basics.

 [2]:
 ## Introduction to API's
 #### (Lecture 1)

+We also looked at what API's are and how they are used within websites and databases.
+I gained a greater Understanding of protocols being a set of rules and conventions and thought how these could apply to API's.
+In class, we also looked at technical protocols that we find on the web (e.g: HTTP, HTTPS, TCP/IP, DNS).

+To help us better understand API's, we were shown how they are just like Interfaces.
+From the interface on your Gas Cooker, to your favourite App.
+Icons are used to help you interact with something.
+API's are essentially Interfaces to Programme Applications...
+Hint API's standing for Application Programming Interface.. durr.

 [3]:
 ## Below the API Presentation
 #### (Lecture 2)

+- introduction to presentation/purpose of task
+- good feedback
+	- confident
+	- engaging (created conversation)
+	- good way to display facts, using minimal text on page 		but use of images and icons - then say the facts 		(notes)
+- Bad feedback
+- - not interactive with audience
+- assumed audiences knew what API's were.
+Should have explained in basic terms from start.

 [4]:
 ## Code Wars (Lecture 3)
 #### (Lecture 3)

+- Introduction to Code Wars
+- Show examples of kata's completed
+- Instagram API (beta) by Matteo
+- Ranking up (Progress)
+- Accident with kata 4

 [5]:
 ## jQuery Fundimentals Presentation